mattypenny/posh_functions/README.md

 - do any other generic stuff
 - set common aliases

+Or possibly make the .matt file all the specific stuff and have a .some_sort_of_generic_setup_file

 So stop using $RepositoryServer, unless just to save typing in .some_sort_of_env file.

 Then I'd like to get the following into Github, and then clone into a standard set of folders: